PDF of Dr. Faustie's Gudie to Real Estate

 Dr. Faustie's Guide to Real Estate

-Development, 1997-1999
+Development, 1996-1999

 Exhibitions (6-foot watercolors on paper, wall paintings, and sound work done in collaboration with Trudy Reise): Shift Kunstverein, Berlin, 1998, Contemporary Art Gallery, Vancouver, Canada, 1997, Galerie Sylvia Steinek, Vienna, 1997

-The exhibitions consisted of large (170 x 130 cm) gouache paintings on paper of images excerpted from the original book, wall paintings and a “theme†song.
+The exhibitions consisted of large (170 x 130 cm) gouache paintings on paper of images excerpted from the original book, wall paintings and a theme song.
 At the scale produced, the paintings became part of the historical tradition of Pop art.
-Although Hart's paintings may be considered in relationship to the work of American artists such as Roy Lichtenstein, she erases the boundary between high and low culture further than her sixities predecessor, being both the creator of a piece of "pop" culture AND the "high art" paintings inspired by it.
+Although Hart's paintings may be considered in relationship to the work of American artists such as Roy Lichtenstein, she erases the boundary between high and low culture further than her Sixties predecessor, being both the creator of a piece of "pop" culture AND the "high art" paintings inspired by it.

-Dr. Faustus Guide to Real Estate Development synthesized various interconnected sources: Faust, Parts I and II by Johann Wolfgang von Goethe (1768 - 1832), two Marxist interpretations of the Goethe text - Goethe and his Age (1947) by Georg Lukács and All that is Solid Melts Into Air: The Experience of Modernity (1983) by Marshall Berman - and two contemporary texts: Dale Carnegie's How to Win Friends and Influence People (1936), "the first and still the best book of its kind - to lead you to success (over 15 million sold)", and Edge City by Joel Garreau (1991).
-Garreau's book describes the development of a new urban form the Edge City or "technoburb" now found everywhere in North America, particularly in Vancouver where the exhibition evolving from Dr. Faustus will be.
+Dr. Faustus Guide to Real Estate Development synthesized various interconnected sources: Faust, Parts I and II by Johann Wolfgang von Goethe (1768 - 1832), two Marxist interpretations of the Goethe text - Goethe and his Age (1947) by Georg Lukács and All that is Solid Melts Into Air: The Experience of Modernity (1983) by Marshall Berman - as well as the first “self help” book ever written.Dale Carnegie's How to Win Friends and Influence People (1936), "the first and still the best book of its kind - to lead you to success (over 15 million sold).”
+Hart, who studied architecture rather than art, also embraced Edge City by Joel Garreau (1991) for this project.
+Garreau's book describes the development of a new urban form, the Edge City or "technoburb" now ubiquitous worldwide.